 vegas

 has converged.
-Use with caution, if at all. - ran_array_generator – Function that generates
+Use with caution, if at all.ran_array_generator – Replacement function for the default random number generator.

-should create an array whose dimensions are specified by the integer-valued tupleshape
+should create random numbers uniformly distributed between 0 and 1 in an array whose dimensions are specified by the integer-valued tuplesize

 True